Why Study Medicine in English at Pleven Medical University?

-- Since 1974, the Medical University of Pleven has specialised in providing high quality Medicine and Healthcare education.
+- Since 1974, the Pleven Medical University has specialised in providing high quality Medicine and Healthcare education.

 - The university is well regarded the world over and is considered one of the best medical institutions in Bulgaria.